UnknownMonke/maze-generator/README.md

 # Maze Generator

-Some Fooling around with maze generation algorithms, inspired by [Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm).
+Some fooling around with maze generation algorithms, inspired by [Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm).

 Everything is in vanilla JS.